Expert guide: what to do in Colima, Mexico

 ❌ Colima has one of the highest crime rates in the country but I’ve been told by everyone I’ve spoken to about this that the problems are in the port areas where tourists never go.

-Best time of Year to Visit Colima
+Best time of year to visit Colima

 🔆 The hot season is April – June

-(we visited during this time and had only one wet day)
+☔️ The rainy season runs approximately June – October (we visited during this time and had only one wet day)

 ❄️ December – February are the coolest months with lows of 13C (57F) and highs of 28C (83F)

-What to Do in Colima
+What to do in Colima

-Visit Comala – the Gorgeous Pueblo Magico
+Visit Comala – the gorgeous Pueblo Magico

-📌 Comala is a beautiful small town full of traditional architecture, character and charm.
+Comala is a beautiful small town full of traditional architecture, character and charm.

-📌 Comala is just a short drive from the capital city, Colima.
+It is just a short drive from the capital city, Colima.
 I highly recommend everyone spend at least a few hours strolling around here.

-📌 Comala’s nickname is “the White Village of America” because in 1962 it was decided that all the buildings would be painted white and the roofs, red.
+Comala’s nickname is “the White Village of America” because in 1962 it was decided that all the buildings would be painted white and the roofs, red.

 Comala Plaza